elTakisan/Takibat/README.md

 REQUIRES JYTHON IN THE CLASSPATH

+***I DO NOT CONSIDER THIS CODE TO BE IN A WORKABLE SYSTEM.
+USE AT YOUR OWN RISK, PLEASE, AND EXPECT IT TO BREAK FREQUENTLY***

 Included Commands
 -----------------

-+ !jing   --- Ping in Java Code
++ `!jing`   --- Ping in Java Code
-+ !ping   --- Ping in Python Code
++ `!ping`   --- Ping in Python Code
-+ !rot13  --- Rot13 the rest of the line
++ `!rot13`  --- Rot13 the rest of the line
-+ !reload --- I have not tested this, but theoretically it should reload all scripts and plugins.
++ `!reload` --- I have not tested this, but theoretically it should reload all scripts and plugins.

 Todo